-Principals are required to notify parents/guardians of a student who has been harmed as a result of a serious student incident, such as bullying.
+Principals are required to notify parents/guardians of a student who has been harmed as a result of a serious student incident, including bullying/cyber-bullying.
 When notifying parents/guardians, a Principal must invite the parents/guardians to have a discussion about the supports that will be provided for their student.